-E. For Covered Projects, tThe Designee shall ensure the availability of a Jobs Coordinator(s) to perform the following functions: maintain a database of pre-qualified Priority Workers for referral to work on a Covered Projects; network with various work source centers, community, non-profit and faith-based organizations to facilitate the identification of Priority Workers; and facilitate referral and coordination around training and employment of Priority Workers between Contractors, Unions, lessee's, concessionaires, suppliers, and training programs.
+E. The Designee shall ensure the availability of a Jobs Coordinator(s) to perform the following functions: maintain a database of pre-qualified Priority Workers for referral to work on Projects; network with various work source centers, community, non-profit and faith-based organizations to facilitate the identification of Priority Workers; and facilitate referral and coordination around training and employment of Priority Workers between Contractors, Unions, lessee's, concessionaires, suppliers, and training programs.
 In addition, the Designee shall explore development of a third party to manage regional Priority Hire efforts.